muratk5n/thirdwave/en/README.md

 Well; That machine only sold 50,000 units.
 The OS is a Unix variant could not have existed without academia.
-They made changes to it, added stuff on top, the code would go eventually find its way into iPhones later, changed some more, arriving to its current form which senior Linux devs still call a piece of shit.
+They made changes to it, added stuff on top, the code would eventually find its way into iPhones later, changed some more, arriving to its current form which senior Linux devs still call a piece of shit.
 Linux is of course open source, the largest software project ever undertaken by mankind.